-A common concern for any presenter is knowing if they have enough content or too much in their presentation.
-The Rehearse Timings features in Microsoft PowerPoint provides a quick and simple way to rehearse your presentation and gauge if your content needs more detail or you need to reduce it.
-When presenting at conferences or workshops, I have always had an allocated duration that my presentation would run for.
-I don’t want to have to much content which may cause me to rush through it, but I also don’t want to get through the details too quickly and finish way too early.
+A common concern for any presenter (including me) is knowing if they have enough content or too much in their presentation.
+The Rehearse Timings feature in Microsoft PowerPoint provides a quick and simple way to rehearse the timing of your presentation.
+This helps to gauge if your content needs more detail or you need to reduce it.
+When presenting, I have always had an allocated duration that my presentation would run for.
+I don’t want to have too much content which may cause me to rush, but I also don’t want to get through the details too quickly and finish too early.

-- The Rehearsal toolbar will now begin timing your presentation, begin rehearsing your presentation
+- The Rehearsal toolbar will begin timing your presentation, so get started and begin rehearsing your presentation:

-- Practice what you will say on Slide 1 of your presentation
+- Go through what you plan to say on Slide 1 of your presentation.

-- Repeat the process for all slides, using the Next button to move to the next slide.
-If you wish to pause to think for a moment about what you will be saying simply click the Pause button from the Rehearsal toolbar
+- Repeat the process for all remaining slides, using the Next button to move to the next slide.
+If you wish to pause to think for a moment, click the Pause button from the Rehearsal toolbar.

-- Once you have completed the entire presentation you will now see a message asking you if you wish to save the slide timings
+- Once you have completed the entire presentation, you will see a message asking you if you wish to save the slide timings:

-- If you kept the slide timings, select the first slide and go to the Transitions tab and check the Advanced Slide After setting.
-The rehearsed timing duration will now be set on each slide
+- If you kept the slide timings, select the first slide and go to the Transitions tab.
+Check the Advanced Slide After setting.
+The rehearsed timing duration will now be set on each slide:

 - To test the rehearse timings select Slide Show > From Beginning or press F5 on the keyboard